wp-plugins/feature-a-page-widget/readme.txt

 1. Go to the page you're featuring.
 1. In the right sidebar, look for the "Set Featured Image" link.
 1. Use the media picker to find the image and then select "Use as Featured Image."
-1. Update the page and you're reading to go.
+1. Update the page and you're ready to go.

 = How do I set the widget text? =
 The widget gets its text from the "Excerpt" field on the page you are featuring.
+See also: "Can I use HTML or a WYSIWYG/TinyMCE Editor with the Excerpt Field?"

 1. Go to the page you want to featured.
 1. Below the body field, look for the "Excerpt" field.